2forFive/LabelOFF-STM32/README.md

 # LabelOFF-STM32

-Codes run on DJI A Board, controlling all the actuators.
+Codes run on DJI A Board in our project *LabelOFF*, controlling all the actuators.

 **NOTICE**